EasyScience/EasyDiffraction/README.md

 # EasyDiffraction
 Launching point for the EasyDiffraction family of repositories

-This repository is just a document with links to other repositories, which constitute the building blocks of the [EasyDiffraction](https://easydiffraction.org) project.
+This repository is just a document with links to other repositories, which constitute the building blocks of the [EasyDiffraction](https://easydiffraction.org) project, part of the larger [Easy Science](https://easyscience.software) framework.

 ## Source code

 [EasyDiffractionApp](https://github.com/easyScience/easyDiffractionApp) - main repository for the GUI based application
-[EasyDiffractionBeta](https://github.com/easyScience/EasyDiffractionBeta) - Upcoming versions of the GUI based application
+[EasyDiffractionBeta](https://github.com/easyScience/EasyDiffractionBeta) - upcoming versions of the GUI based application
 [EasyDiffractionLib](https://github.com/easyScience/easyDiffractionLib) - main repository for the Jupyter Notebook/Python accessible diffraction data analysis library

 ## Documentation